O3N: Omnidirectional Open-Vocabulary Occupancy Prediction for Embodied Intelligent Robotics: Methodology

 \section{Methodology}

 An overview of the proposed O3N framework is depicted in Fig.~\ref{fig:overview}.
-In this work, we focus on vision-based occupancy prediction.
-In contrast to existing studies, the proposed method leverages omnidirectional images as visual input, ensuring the integrity and continuity of both spatial geometry and semantic information.
-To more comprehensively advance the understanding of open world, unlike other multi-modal and -stage methods~\cite{vobecky2023pop_3d,jiang2024openocc,zheng2024veon,yu2024language,gao2025loc}, we introduce the first purely visual, end-to-end omnidirectional open-vocabulary occupancy prediction framework, providing a new solution for comprehensive scene understanding.
+In this work, we investigate open-vocabulary 3D occupancy prediction from a single omnidirectional RGB image for urban autonomous agents.
+The omnidirectional input provides full-view spatial coverage and continuous contextual cues, offering a more complete visual basis for geometric and semantic reasoning in 3D space.
+Unlike prior approaches that rely on multimodal inputs or multi-stage pipelines~\cite{zheng2024veon,jiang2024openocc,vobecky2023pop_3d,gao2025loc,yu2024language}, O3N is, to the best of our knowledge, the first framework developed for this setting, providing a unified solution for comprehensive scene understanding.

-Specifically, O3N includes the following components: (1) a visual feature extractor for omnidirectional images; (2) a 2D-to-3D view transformation that generates both 3D cube and cylindrical voxels; (3) a 3D decoder capable of learning fine-grained spatial geometry and semantic information; and (4) an occupancy prediction head.
+Specifically, O3N includes the following components: (1) a visual feature extractor for the omnidirectional RGB image; (2) a 2D-to-3D view transformation that generates both 3D cube and cylindrical voxel representations; (3) a 3D decoder capable of learning fine-grained spatial geometry and semantic information; and (4) an occupancy prediction head.
 Through the close integration of these modules, O3N can not only perform closed-set semantic occupancy prediction but also demonstrate strong transferability.
 Furthermore, the proposed Polar-spiral Mamba (PsM, see Sec.~\ref{sec:polar_spiral_mamba}) module enhances omnidirectional spatial perception capabilities effectively.
-For 3D open-vocabulary perception, the Occupancy Cost Aggregation (OCA, Sec.~\ref{sec:occupancy_cost_aggregation}) and a gradient-free Natural Modality Alignment (NMA, Sec.~\ref{sec:natural_modality_alignment}) technique are proposed to enforce the \textit{``pixel-voxel-text''} semantic consistency, and effectively mitigate overfitting.
+For 3D open-vocabulary perception, the Occupancy Cost Aggregation (OCA, Sec.~\ref{sec:occupancy_cost_aggregation}) and a gradient-free Natural Modality Alignment (NMA, Sec.~\ref{sec:natural_modality_alignment}) technique are proposed to enforce the \textit{``pixel-voxel-text''} semantic consistency and effectively mitigate overfitting.
 This unified design not only enhances perception completeness but also endows 3D occupancy prediction with semantic plasticity: a key step toward scalable world modeling.